alexgoodell/synthetic-patients/patient-profiles/alfarsi.md

 - Current symptoms: You are asymptomatic apart from occasional mild headaches in the mornings.
 They are worsening.
 - Past medical history: hypertension for which you take lisinopril.
 - Social health: Previous smoker.
-- Employement: You are a software engineer.
+- Employement: retired school principal from Oman.
 - Education: You have a college education.
 - Residence: You live in the suburbs outside of San Jose.
 - Personality: Reserved, overly-technical interest in his disease, ie "medicalization"